AIMotionLab-SZTAKI/AIMotionLab-F1TENTH/docs/source/vehicles.rst

 3. **Connect to the vehicle via SSH and launch the onboard software stack**:
 The username, IP address, and password information can be found in the ``car_ID_login.yaml`` file in the configs folder.
-The SSH connection can be established by the provided startup script:
+After the SSH connection is established with the vehicle, run the following commands to launch the vehicle:

    .. code-block:: bash

-      $ ./lauch_vehicle.sh -u vehicle_username -i vehicle_ip_address -p vehicle_password
+      cd aimotion_f1tenth_system
+      source startup_framework.sh